EQAR/deqar-docs/docs/data_submission.md

 #### Programme Identification

-An identifier may be submitted with programme information to allow the agency to identify reports on the same programme or to reuse the same programme information in a later record.
+An identifier may be submitted with programme information to allow the agency to identify reports on the same programme or to reuse the same programme information in a later record (see [Report and Programme Identifiers](architecture_data_model.md#report_and_programme_identifiers)).
 (Note: if an existing identifier is submitted with new programme information, the previous data will be used in place of the new.)

 - Local Programme Identifier (<code>programme[n].identifier[1]</code>; not required; string)
 One local programme identifier may be provided for each programme associated with the submitted report.
 Once the identifier has been submitted, the agency can identify reports on the same programme in the system and may reference it in later reports to reuse the same programme data.